CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 For specific guidance regarding these steps, check the [Accounts](../../accounts/index.md) paragraph at the beginning of this user guide.

-Note that you need to use your CSC username and password when you access data from your virtual desktop.
+Note that you need to use your CSC username and password when accessing data from your virtual desktop.
 If you don't remember your CSC password, you can [reset it](../../accounts/how-to-change-password.md) using the MyCSC portal.

 ## Default storage space and billing units consumption